vmleon/learning-library/analytics-library/sailgp/prepare-schema/prepare-schema.md

     ![ADW Menu](images/open-sql.png)

-5. **Download** the <a href="https://objectstorage.eu-frankfurt-1.oraclecloud.com/p/JbEdrEEaFEEwmhXdC-nsEdRIJpqz1cQ30LYa7g2E-aYFopABGTNM9Hkp0u5mVRfQ/n/odca/b/workshops-livelabs-do-not-delete/o/sailgp_create_user.sql" target="\_blank">sailgp_create_user.sql</a>.
+5. **Download** the <a href="https://objectstorage.eu-frankfurt-1.oraclecloud.com/p/JbEdrEEaFEEwmhXdC-nsEdRIJpqz1cQ30LYa7g2E-aYFopABGTNM9Hkp0u5mVRfQ/n/odca/b/workshops-livelabs-do-not-delete/o/sailgp_create_user.sql" target="\_blank">`sailgp_create_user.sql`</a>.
 Save the file on your local machine.
 Make sure that the file is saved with extension `.sql`.

-    1. Open the `create_user.sql` file with a text editor and copy-and-paste all of its contents from the file into the worksheet area.
+    1. Open the `sailgp_create_user.sql` file with a text editor and copy-and-paste all of its contents from the file into the worksheet area.

     ![ADW Menu](images/copy-paste.png)

     1. Click the run-script button (**not** the Run button).
-Then verify the output in the "Script Output" tab.
+Then verify the output in the **Script Output** tab.
 The last lines in the output should indicate that the script has run successfully.

     ![ADW Menu](images/run-script.png)